calmm-js/documentation/introduction-to-calmm.md

 ```

 To the astute reader this might actually seem dangerous.
 Can we unintentionally
 create infinite loops?
-Atoms and lensed atoms do not actually form a
+Atoms and lensed atoms do not form a
 [constraint system](https://en.wikipedia.org/wiki/Constraint_programming) where
 a change of one variable would cause the system to try to find an assignment of
 the other variables to satisfy constraints.
 When an atom or lensed atom is